 Book your holiday to Lefkas with Thomas Cook today for front-row seats to the bluest sea and most beautiful coastline in the Mediterranean.

-The Ionian Sea that surrounded Lefkas is a magnificent sapphire blue, creating picturesque coastlines dotted with bays and beaches.
-The beaches in popular resorts like Nidri and Lefkas Town are modern and perfect for families, with top water sports centres, cafes and plenty of loungers to go around.
-Like a number of the island’s beaches, Nidri is mostly fine, light-coloured pebbles.
-The best place in Lefkas for sand is the famous Porto Katsiki Beach on the southwest coast.
+The Ionian Sea that surrounds Lefkas is a stunning sapphire blue colour, creating picturesque coastlines dotted with bays and beaches.
+The beaches in popular resorts like Nidri and Lefkas Town are modern and perfect for families, with top water sports centres, cafes and plenty of sun loungers to go around.
+Like a number of the island’s beaches, Nidri is made up of mostly fine, light-coloured pebbles.
+The best place in Lefkas for sand is the famous Porto Katsiki Beach on the south-west coast.
 Hidden behind towering rock formations, the bay has dazzling white sand and is a secluded, peaceful spot to relax.

-Lefkas Town is the island’s capital, a lively city with traditional flair.
+Lefkas Town is the island’s capital; a lively city with traditional flair.
 The winding streets open up into squares lined with pastel-coloured buildings and tiny craft shops.
 If you fancy a jaunt to the mainland, within an hour you could be exploring the incredible region of Epirus, founded thousands of years ago and still home to incredible historical remains.
-One of Lefkas’ best attractions is the Papanikolis Sea Cave, just off its southeast coast.
-Once a secret submarine hideout in World War II, you can join a special boat tour to marvel at its vast chambers.
+One of Lefkas’ best attractions is the Papanikolis Sea Cave, just off its south-east coast.
+Once a secret submarine hideout in World War II, you can join a special boat tour to see its vast chambers.

 Nidri is home to one of the biggest ports in Lefkas, bustling with yachts, fishing boats and ferries.
 The resort is the ideal place to set off on an adventure at sea, with excursions where you can drop anchor and snorkel, before stopping for a bite to eat.
-Nidri is one of the best places in Lefkas for water sports, attracting surfers and windsurfers to ride the waves.
-At the beach resorts you can rent water skis, banana boats or wakeboards, or for the real thrill seekers, try paragliding.
+Nidri is one of the best places in Lefkas for water sports, attracting surfers and windsurfers to ride the waves; at the beach resorts you can rent water skis, banana boats or wakeboards.
 The backdrop to the coast is gently rolling hills covered with olive groves and forest, creating the perfect environment for hiking or cycling.

 Explorers: Catch a boat trip off the coast of Lefkas and explore the cavernous depths of a hidden World War II submarine cave.